 Benedictine monk Fr.
-Hugh at Douai Abbey reflects on Pope Benedict's comments about prayer in Light of the World:
+Hugh at Douai Abbey reflects on Pope Benedict's comments about prayer in

 I have just begun reading the recently-released book of the interview Pope Benedict gave to Peter Seewald during the summer, entitled Light of the World.
 Not too far into the interview Seewald asks the Pope how he prays.